-As many businesses are preparing for and experiencing the slow of economic activity following the spread of the novel strain of coronavirus (COVID-19) and its prescribed social distancing, others are facing very different challenges.
-Small businesses, the restaurant industry, tourism, and travel are taking massive hits as many U.S. citizens are opting to stay home and avoid gathering in groups of 10 or more to prevent further spread.
+As many businesses experiencing a more enduring slow of economic activity as a result of the spread of the novel strain of coronavirus (COVID-19) and its prescribed social distancing, others are facing very different challenges.
+Small businesses, the restaurant industry, tourism, and travel are taking massive hits as many U.S. citizens are opting to stay home to prevent further spread.

 For these sectors, this behavior surpassed 2018 levels when the U.S. was economically thriving.
-When much of the commentary in the marketplace is concerned about plummeting stock prices and slowed economic activity, what can shippers manufacturing and moving essential goods expect for their supply chain?
+For others, volumes have dipped significantly, altering the dynamics of their freight procurement strategies.
+When much of the commentary in the marketplace is concerned about plummeting stock prices and slowed economic activity, what can shippers expect for their supply chain?

 What does global economic uncertainty mean for your transportation supply chain?

-Uncertainty across the globe continues, and for consumers, the end is nowhere in sight.
-Regardless of how long these forward-buying behaviors endure, there will be consequences for the full supply chain to varying degrees.
+Uncertainty across the globe continues, and the end is nowhere in sight, despite the emergence of some groups pushing back on the stay-at-home protocols.
+Forward-buying behaviors manifested in freight volumes early, but as these conditions endure that surge will recede, which as consequences for the full supply chain to varying degrees.

 As the variability in consumer demand remains in flux, each link across a good’s journey to the store shelf becomes ever-more unpredictable, and transportation is not immune to this phenomenon.
 This is commonly known as the “bullwhip effect” and it can lead to a myriad of challenges in forecasting accuracies and planning in times of disruption.